 Viability of municipalities is crucial to the success of the local government system.
 There is little point in creating institutions and granting them expansive powers and functions if they are unlikely to be able to exercise those powers or fulfil those functions.

 Since finance is a key component of viability, municipalities should, by definition, be financially sound or have the potential to become so within a realistic period.
 This suggests the capacity to generate revenue, to develop and adhere to budgets, and to pursue sound financial management practices.

 Viability also implies that institutions of local government are capable of delivery, which entails professional staffing, strategic planning and adequate physical resources.
 If not, then delivery should take place by other means, such as via provincial governments or single or multi-purpose delivery institutions, or through acknowledging that certain types of local government will have limited powers and functions in comparison with others.

-Finally, viability also denotes institutions of local government which are acceptable and accountable to the people.
-A co-operative rather than antagonistic approach towards traditional authorities would contribute towards this endeavour, given that a very large percentage of our population lives in traditional areas.
+Finally, viability also denotes institutions of local government that are acceptable and accountable to the people.
+A cooperative rather than antagonistic approach towards traditional authorities would contribute towards this endeavour, given that a very large percentage of our population lives in traditional areas.